zkotti/cosmos-tour/guide.md

 **Description**

-This exoplanet is 33 percent larger than Earth and completes an orbit of its star every 112 days, according to NASA.
-The discovery of Kepler-442, situated 1,194 light-years away from Earth, was announced in 2015.
-One study, published in the Monthly Notices of the Royal Astronomical Society in 2021, found that this exoplanet may receive enough light to sustain a large biosphere.
-The researchers analysed the likelihood of different planets to be able to carry out photosynthesis.
-They found that Kepler-442b receives sufficient radiation from its star.
+According to NASA, this exoplanet is 33 percent larger than Earth and orbits its star every 112 days.
+In 2015, the discovery of Kepler-442, a star 1,194 light-years from Earth, was announced.
+This exoplanet may receive enough light to support a vast biosphere, according to a study published in the Monthly Notices of the Royal Astronomical Society in 2021.
+The researchers looked at the chances of different planets being able to perform photosynthesis.
+They discovered that Kepler-442b gets enough radiation from its star.

 ---